Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 If it is already installed, skip to [Post-Installation steps](#post-installation-steps).

-### Pre-requisites
+### Prerequisites

 - An on-premise Active Directory environment
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A tenant admin account on Azure Active Directory

-This document, [Azure AD Connect tool]((https://www.microsoft.com/download/details.aspx?id=47594)) will guide you through the initial steps on how to synchronize an ADFS environment with an Azure Active Directory tenant.
+This document, [Azure AD Connect tool]((https://www.microsoft.com/download/details.aspx?id=47594)) will guide you through the initial steps on how to synchronize an AD FS environment with an Azure Active Directory tenant.

 ## Before you install Azure AD Connect